ozcho/woffu-autologin-script/README.md

 So now in your lambda function, add a layer using the ARN found.

 Also need to add WOFFU_USER and WOFFU_PASS variables in configuration.
+You should set the number of retries to 0 and the timeout to 2 min 30 sec.
+This high timeout is due the random wait functionality.

 ## Caveats
 ### Passwords
 This forks substitutes the JSON credentials file in favor of environment variables.